Prime Factors of Dynamical Sequences

 \head A. Appendix on complex dynamics \endhead

 Here we collect a few results that lie in the realm of complex dynamics on $\Bbb P^1(\Bbb C)$ viewed as a Riemann surface.
-They are all well-known, and we either point the reader to a proof or give our own if it is relatively short.
+They are all well-known, and we either point the reader to a proof or give our own if it is brief.

 Let $\phi(t) \in \Bbb C(t)$ be a rational function and let $P \in \Bbb P^1(\Bbb C)$ be a fixed point of $\phi$.
 The {\sl fixed point multiplicity of $P \in \Bbb C$} is the order of vanishing of $\phi(t) - t$ at $t = P$.
 If $P = \infty$, we observe that $1 / \phi(1/t)$ has a fixed point at $t=0$, and we define the {\sl fixed point multiplicity of $P = \infty$} to be the order of vanishing of $1/\phi(1/t) - t$ at the origin.
 Note that $1 / \phi(1/t) = (\sigma^{-1} \circ \phi \circ \sigma)(t)$, where $\sigma(t) = 1/t$ is a fractional linear change of coordinates.